ga-wdi-boston/rails-paperclip/README.md

   ```
 5. Create an empty `.env` file in the root of your Rails app, and add `.env` to your `.gitignore`.

   > If you don't have a `.gitignore`, **you need to make one**.
-The `.gitignore` file is all that keeps us from commiting sensitive information to your repo for all time.
+The `.gitignore` file is all that keeps us from committing sensitive information to your repo for all time.

 6. Add the following things to your new `.env` file.